 Activity: Just like in Mr. Willowby’s Christmas Tree, don’t let anything go to waste.
 Make ornaments from your recycling bin.

 Materials needed: recycled items such as cardboard, milk carton caps, newspaper, etc., glue, tape and markers or crayons

-So, now you have a good start.
-Next week, I’ll share ideas for the letters N-Z. Have a wonderful time building wonderful memories with your family and nurturing their literacy development!
+Ready for ideas for the letters N-Z. Head to ABC Your Way to Christmas (Part 2)!
+Have a wonderful time building wonderful memories with your family and nurturing their literacy development!

 Check out the link party directory at the bottom of the page to see where this post has been linked.